-The MQX RTOS 4.1.1 RTCS stack is IPv6 ready with respect to IPv6 Ready Logo certification and has passed all required tests.
+The MQX RTOS RTCS stack is IPv6 ready with respect to IPv6 Ready Logo certification and has passed all required tests.
 IPv6 support is available as a separate update package available from Freescale.
+Visit www.freescale.com/mqx/ipv6 for information on how to evaluate and purchase.